MileHacker Logo

 Cycling Landscape

-• Infrastructure: Dedicated bicycle infrastructure (lanes, paths) is limited to non-existent in Angolan cities.
+• Infrastructure: Dedicated bicycle infrastructure (lanes, paths) is restricted to non-existent in Angolan cities.

-• Road Hazards: Cycling on main roads is hazardous due to traffic conditions plus a shortage of special lanes.
+• Road Hazards: Cycling on main roads is hazardous due to the state of the traffic and lack of dedicated lanes.

-• Best Use: Best done with a guide in specific rural or less congested areas, or as part of organized cycling tours.
+• Best Use: Best done with a guide in specific rural or less congested areas, or as part of organized guided cycling trips.

 • No-Go Areas: Avoid walking or cycling in less populated areas, isolated streets, or at night.
 Steer clear of areas known for high crime rates.